amper5and/voice.js/docs/API.md

 #### client.greetings( 'record', { id: id, number: number }, callback )
-Trigger a callback on a forwarding phone to record a new message for an existing greeting.
-The options are
+Trigger a call from Google on a forwarding phone to record a new message for an existing greeting.
+The options are:

 * id: Number, required - the greeting id (see above)
 * number: String, required - one of your forwarding phone numbers

 #### client.greetings( 'cancelRecord', callback )
-Cancel the callback to record a new greeting.
+Cancel the call from Google to record a new greeting.

 ## Webcall widgets
-Webcall widgets are Flash widgets that you can place on your site for users to enter their number and call you directly.
+Webcall widgets are Flash objects that you can place on your site for users to enter their number and call you directly.
 The following methods allow you to manipulate and create webcall widgets.
 See `examples/widgets.js` for examples and clarification of usage.

 #### client.widgets( 'get', callback )
 Retrieve your current webcall widgets.
 The response has the `settings.webCallButtons` Array which contains all your widgets.
 See `examples/widgets.js` for clarification on what each property of each widget means.